-The string displayed when a Fortran 08 source file is compiled to an object file after first running the file through the C preprocessor.
-If this is not set, then \$F08PPCOM or \$FORTRANPPCOM (the command line) is displayed.
+If set, the string displayed when a Fortran 08 source file is compiled to an object file after first running the file through the C preprocessor.
+If not set, then \$F08PPCOM or \$FORTRANPPCOM (the command line) is displayed.

 The list of file extensions for which the compilation + preprocessor pass for F08 dialect will be used.
 By default, this is empty